 NMAPS School Placements

 NMAPS trainees complete two school placements in an ABA model.
-Main placements (A) take place from the start of term in September until the end of June, except for the first half of the spring term, when trainees go on their second contrasting placement (B).
+Main placements (A) take place from the start of term in September until the end of June, except for the first half of the summer term, when trainees go on their second contrasting placement (B).
 Having completed their ITT course at the end of June, trainees are available for employment from 1 July.

-Registering as a placement school
+Registering as a Placement School

 The Role of the Placement School